minetest/minetest/doc/lua_api.md

 The backwards compatibility guarantee does not extend to ignoring unsupported features.

-For example, if your model used an emissive material, you should expect that a future version of Minetest may respect this, and thus cause your model to render differently there.
+For example, if your model used an emissive material, you should expect that a future version of Luanti may respect this, and thus cause your model to render differently there.

 Naming conventions